finos/FDC3/docs/api-bridging/spec.md

 ### Identifying Desktop Agents Identity and Message Sources

 Desktop Agents will prepare messages in the above format and transmit them to the bridge.
 However, to target intents and perform other actions that require specific routing between DAs, DAs need to have an identity.
-Identities should be assigned to clients when they connect to the bridge.
-This allows for multiple copies of the same underlying Desktop Agent implementation to be bridged and ensures that id clashes can be avoided.
+Identities should be assigned to Desktop Agents when they connect to the bridge.
+This allows for multiple copies of the same underlying Desktop Agent implementation to be bridged and ensures that identity clashes can be avoided.

 To facilitate routing of messages between agents, the `AppIdentifier` is expanded to contain an optional `desktopAgent` field: